 This past summer my family flew to Basel Switzerland to begin a river cruise with Viking Cruises.
 It was a big year for us as my husband and I had been married for 25 years and our daughters turned 18 and 21.

-We wanted to do a special family vacation, and as my husband and I had sailed with Viking before and our girls really wanted to go to Europe, we knew a Viking Cruise would be a special trip.
+We wanted to do a Viking Rhine River Cruise, and as my husband and I had sailed with Viking before and our girls really wanted to go to Europe, we knew a Viking Cruise would be a special trip.

 When you book a trip with Viking, you will be able to see the itinerary on their website.
 Once you've booked, you can start planning excursions.
 That's really when the fun begins!